Carefully Crafted Quality

-The 2017 GMC Yukon is one of many General Motors full-size SUVs.
-It tries to cut a path between the opulence of the Cadillac Escalade and the workaday feel of the Chevrolet Tahoe by focusing on what really counts in a premium vehicle.
-It offers a sophisticated design and a higher level of features than most mainstream models, but without the in-your-face bling and excess of most luxury vehicles.
+The 2018 GMC Yukon is one of many full-size SUVs from General Motors.
+It cuts a path between the opulence of the Cadillac Escalade and the workaday feel of the Chevy Tahoe by focusing on what really counts in a premium vehicle.
+It offers a sophisticated design and a higher level of features than most mainstream models but without the in-your-face bling and excess of most luxury vehicles.

-The 2017 GMC Yukon features the latest in a long line of General Motors V8 engines.
-They give it towing capabilities unrivalled by car-based crossovers with smaller engines, but still manage to achieve fuel economy that’s in step with the times.
+The 2018 GMC Yukon features the latest in a long line of General Motors V8 engines.
+This engine lineup not only gives the Yukon towing capabilities unrivaled by car-based crossovers with smaller engines but they also manage to achieve fuel economy that’s in step with the times.

 Yukon SLE and SLT models come standard with a 5.3-liter V8 that produces 355 horsepower and 383 pound-feet of torque.
 All Yukon engines feature GM’s Active Fuel Management cylinder deactivation, and eight-speed automatic transmissions.
 Rear-wheel drive is standard, with four-wheel drive optional.

-The Yukon Denali model features a 6.2-liter V8, with 420 hp and 460 lb-ft.
+The Yukon Denali model features a 6.2-liter V8, with 420 hp and 460 lb-ft of torque.
 It also has smooth power delivery that’s a perfect match for this more luxurious version of the Yukon.
 GMC says models equipped with the 5.3-liter V8 can tow up to 8,500 pounds, while 6.2-liter models can tow up to 8,400 lbs.

 EPA-rated fuel economy for the 5.3-liter V8 is 19 mpg combined (16 mpg city, 23 mpg highway) with rear-wheel drive, and 18 mpg combined (16 mpg city, 22 mpg highway) with four-wheel drive.* The 6.2-liter V8 gets 17 mpg combined (15 mpg city, 22 mpg highway) with rear-wheel drive, and loses 2 mpg in the highway category with four-wheel drive.*